Tonywuhk/realai.org/course/tensorflow/README.md

 * Jupyter Notebook: [Solving MNIST by Convolution](http://nbviewer.jupyter.org/url/realai.org/course/tensorflow/solving-MNIST-by-convolution.ipynb) (hosted on nbviewer; [GitHub](https://github.com/real-ai/realai.org/blob/master/course/tensorflow/solving-MNIST-by-convolution.ipynb); [source](http://realai.org/course/tensorflow/solving-MNIST-by-convolution.ipynb))

 CNNs are directly applicable to a range of more advanced or recent image classification tasks.
 The [CIFAR-10 and CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html) data sets are images in 10 and 100 classes, respectively.

 In August 2017, German commerce company [Zalando SE](http://www.zalando.com/) released [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist), a data set of 60,000 training images and 10,000 test images in 28x28 grayscale, intended to serve as a direct drop-in replacement of the original MNISt dataset.

+#### CNN Applications

+In November 2016, a group of Google researchers used a deep CNN to identify diabetic retinopathy ([Gulshan et al., 2016](https://research.google.com/pubs/pub45732.html)), a leading cause of blindness among adults.
+In January 2017, a group of researchers from Stanford University trained a single CNN to identify skin cancer ([Esteva et al., 2017](http://www.nature.com/nature/journal/v542/n7639/full/nature21056.html)).

+Even a simple model like the one we studied in this session is already close to adding value in the real world.
+In August 2016, it was reported that a Japanese farmer used a similar model to [sort cucumbers](https://cloud.google.com/blog/big-data/2016/08/how-a-japanese-cucumber-farmer-is-using-deep-learning-and-tensorflow).

+### References

+* 2016 November 29, Varun Gulshan, Lily Peng, Marc Coram, Martin Stumpe, Derek Wu, Arunachalam Narayanaswamy, Subhashini Venugopalan, Kasumi Widner, Tom Madams, Jorge Cuadros, Ramasamy Kim, Rajiv Raman, Philip Q Nelson, Jessica Mega, and Dale Webster.
+[Development and Validation of a Deep Learning Algorithm for Detection of Diabetic Retinopathy in Retinal Fundus Photographs](https://research.google.com/pubs/pub45732.html). *JAMA 2016*.
+* 2017 January 25, Andre Esteva, Brett Kuprel, Roberto A. Novoa, Justin Ko, Susan M. Swetter, Helen M. Blau, and Sebastian Thrun.
+[Dermatologist-level classification of skin cancer with deep neural networks](http://www.nature.com/nature/journal/v542/n7639/full/nature21056.html). *Nature*, 542(7639):115-118.

 ## Further Reading